COVID-19 in Botswana

 Telehealth Partnership

 A grant from the U.S. Department of State enabled the creation of a clinical telehealth program in Botswana.
-The funding is part of the University Partnerships Initiative, which seeks to strengthen existing ties and foster new collaborations between U.S. and African universities.
-The project supports the Government of Botswana’s pandemic mitigation efforts, including the Botswana COVID-19 Webinars, in remote and under-resourced communities across the country.
-It also establishes a framework to bolster health systems through telehealth and expanded educational opportunities.
+The funding was part of the University Partnerships Initiative, which seeks to strengthen existing ties and foster new collaborations between U.S. and African universities.
+The project supported the Government of Botswana’s pandemic mitigation efforts, including the Botswana COVID-19 Webinars, in remote and under-resourced communities across the country.
+It also established a framework to bolster health systems through telehealth and expanded educational opportunities.

-Initially, the program is focusing on COVID-19.
-The improved telehealth capabilities will also help with the care and prevention of other infectious diseases, such as tuberculosis and HIV/AIDS, and help lay the groundwork for applying telehealth in the treatment of noncommunicable diseases such as cancer, diabetes, and heart disease.
+Initially, the program was focused on COVID-19.
+The improved telehealth capabilities now can be applied in the care and prevention of other infectious diseases, such as tuberculosis and HIV/AIDS, and have helped lay the groundwork for applying telehealth in the treatment of noncommunicable diseases such as cancer, diabetes, and heart disease.